Collective modes of vortex lattices in two-component Bose-Einstein condensates under synthetic gauge fields: Introduction

 \section{Introduction}

 Formation of quantized vortices under rotation is a hallmark of superfluidity.
 When quantized vortices proliferate under rapid rotation, they organize into a regular lattice owing to their mutual repulsion.
 The resulting triangular vortex lattice structure was originally predicted by Abrikosov \cite{Abrikosov56} for type-II superconductors in a magnetic field, and observed in superconducting materials \cite{Essmann67}, superfluid $^4$He \cite{Yarmchuk82,Donnelly91}, and Bose-Einstein condensates (BEC) \cite{AboShaeer01,Engels02,Schweikhard04_1comp} and fermionic superfluids \cite{Zwierlein05} of ultracold atoms.
 In ultracold atomic gases, in particular, the rotation frequency can be tuned over a wide range, and the equilibrium and dynamical properties of vortex lattices can be investigated in considerable detail \cite{Stock05,Cooper08,Fetter09}.
 Rotation can be viewed as the standard way to induce a {\it synthetic} gauge field for neutral atoms since the Hamiltonian in the rotating frame of reference is equivalent to that of charged particles in a uniform magnetic field.
-Notably, experimental techniques for producing synthetic gauge fields via optical dressing of atoms have also been developed over the past decade \cite{Dalibard11, Goldman14}, and the very first experiment of these techniques successfully created around $10$ vortices in a BEC without rotating the gas \cite{Lin09}.
+Notably, experimental techniques for producing synthetic gauge fields via optical dressing of atoms have also been developed over the past decade \cite{Dalibard11, Goldman14}, and a successful application of these techniques led to the creation of around $10$ vortices in a BEC without rotating the gas \cite{Lin09}.